 Attachment theory deals with how people form emotional bonds.
 The way that a person learns to form and maintain relationships primarily stems from their initial interactions with a parent or primary caregiver during childhood.

+This section explains the two types of attachment disorder.
 However, it is worth noting that the criteria for each focuses on the symptoms in children.

 Reactive attachment disorder

-- have difficulty calming down when stressed
+- having difficulty calming down when stressed

 If the child does not receive effective treatment, the symptoms of RAD may manifest or continue into adulthood.
 Possible symptoms of the disorder in adults include:

 - difficulty reading emotions